USCqserver/HOQSTTutorials.jl/markdown/introduction/02-single_qubit_ame.md

 #### Bath
-A bath instance can be any object which implement the following three methods:
+A bath instance can be any object which implements the following three methods:
   1. Correlation function: `correlation(τ, bath)`
   2. Spectrum density: `γ(ω, bath)`
   3. Lamb shift: `S(ω, bath)`

-Those three methods are required by Redfield/Adiabatic ME solvers.
-Currently we have built-in support for Ohmic bath.
+Redfield/Adiabatic ME solvers require those three methods.
+Currently, we have built-in support for the Ohmic bath.
 An Ohmic bath object can be created by :

 ```julia
 η = 1e-4